vikrant82/chat-analyzer/webex_bot_guide.md

 This guide provides step-by-step instructions for creating a Webex bot, registering it with the Chat Analyzer, and making it available for users.

+Note:
+- Threading context is preserved in summaries.
+Webex native thread IDs are grouped, and the transcript includes explicit thread boundary markers so responses remain thread-aware.
+- Image processing is supported and configurable globally (enabled flag, max size, optional allowed MIME types).
+When enabled, images may be included in analysis if within limits.
+- Date handling uses a local-day concept based on the user’s browser timezone (IANA tz).

 ## 1. Creating a Webex Bot

 First, you need to create a new bot in the Webex Developer Portal.